If you’ve been following my blog for some time you know that:

 - LEGO Creator 3 in 1 Series Age range 7+ Lego is probably the world’s most famous building toy.
 If you haven’t invested in Lego before you may not know where to begin.
 I love the Creator 3 in 1 Series because it encourages kids to build and then dismantle their creations to make something new.
 I love the emphasis on using the same kit of parts to make 3 different projects.

 - Wood Marble Run Ages 5+ We LOVE this toy!
-Let me say it again : WE LOVE THIS TOY!!!!!
+Let me say it again: WE LOVE THIS TOY!!!!!
 Marble runs are a great way to explore engineering principles with kids and this set is so easy to work with.
 It also smells like heaven since it’s made from quality wood.

 - Magna-Tiles® Ages 3+ Everyone should own set of Magnatiles.
 It has seen constant use in or house for over 5 years and appeals to both my 2 year old and my 8 year old.
 Magnatiles are easy to build with, colorful, and the translucent set is great on light tables too!
 We have both the translucent and solid sets.
+They are an investment but you won’t regret it!

 - Wood Blocks I suggest every family have a set of high quality wood blocks in their home.
 This set of 60 Unit block from Melissa and Doug sees constant use in our house by both my two and six years olds.

 - Fort Magic BUILDING & CONSTRUCTION TOY KIT Ages 5+ Kids get to build LIFE SIZE structures!
 How amazing is that?
 This toy is absolutely worth the investment.
 I wrote about how much we love it in this post.
 This is one of my favorite toys to break out when we have parties and playdates because thee kids can have the opportunity to build together and I haven’t found a kid yet who can resist the giant scale of this toy.
 This would also make an amazing addition to an elementary classroom, I can see kids building structures together in teams.
+NOTE: Availability of this product varies.
+If it is unavailable on Amazon go here to Fort Magic’s Shop.

 Got some ideas now?
 The most important thing I look for when selecting STEAM based toys are their ability for open-ended and interpretive play.
 The best design toys give kids the chance to explore a variety of solutions or even invent their own!
 Hopefully some of them will encourage the next generation of designers and thinkers!